Although narcissists act with an air of superiority, they often play the victim. Especially if they’re covert narcissists.

 Meanwhile she viciously attacked the other person.
 Giving the silent treatment, and generally making her life hell.

 Narcissists also play the victim to excuse their behaviour.
 They make out they lead a hard, downtrodden life.
 Expecting people to make allowances for them.
-And often they do.
+And sadly, people often they do.

 Final Thoughts

 There’s many benefits for narcissists playing the victim.
-A Narcissist likes to blame the world at large for THEIR failings.
+A Narcissist likes to blame the world for THEIR failings.
 It’s much easier for their fragile egos to handle.
 Plus they gain special treatment.

 Narcissists are sometimes trapped between being the victim, and being better than everybody else.
 They might brag how wealthy and successful they are one minute, then cry poverty the next.